sylvesterbrown/MSDS696-Practicum-II-Diabetes-Analysis/README.md

 Additional ideas I would like to pursue are:

-    Explore other Machine learning Models to see if there are others that may predict the outcome better More detailed EDA using visualizations
-    The effects if any of different random number seed and associated rand_interger ranges
+    Explore other Machine learning Models to see if there are others that may predict the outcome better The effects, if any, of using different associated rand_interger ranges Explore using other SVM linear "C" and "kennel" parameters to test accurage or further optimize model